Contra Talent

 Food

 Will you be coming into town early enough to eat dinner before the dance?
 There are oodles of choices lining the Square in downtown Decatur, one block from the dance.
 Unless you are planning to speak exclusively in Esperanto or have a desire for some alone time, I’d love to join you.
 Just let me know in advance.
-After the dance is over you are welcome to join our dancers for any late nite opportunity on offer to relax, eat, and converse.
-Ask the evening’s Host if there are plans for a post-dance gathering anywhere in the local area.

 Pre-Dance Check In